shristov1/sofia_air_quality/README.md

 - Is there connection between air quality and season and if there is a holiday
 - Is there connection between air quality and weather

+### Issues:
+- Would need to spend more time to clean up the regression analysis.

 ### Files in repo
 - visualization_and_data_analysis.ipynb - Jupyter notebook with the main portion of the work
 - download_climate_data.py - this contains functions that help with downloading the data